PennyLaneAI/pennylane/doc/code/qml_spin.rst

 Overview
 --------

-This module contains functions and classes for creating and manipulating spin Hamiltonian operators.
+This module contains functions and classes for creating and manipulating Hamiltonians for the spin models.

 .. automodapi:: pennylane.spin
     :no-main-docstr: